-The industrialization requires more comprehensive approach in the construction of new buildings, shopping centers etc. and becomes more and more difficult to achieve due to the lack of space in areas that do not allow the handling of objects with an ordinary crane.
-New Spider Crane technology has a wide usage in various fields, especially in the narrow spaces where large-capacity cranes cannot enter, due to its shape, it is able to fit through most doors, allowing access to areas previously inaccessible to standard cranes (Figure 1) [1-3].
+As technologies advance and the increase in the level of industrialization requires a more comprehensive approach, the construction of new buildings, shopping centers etc. becomes more and more difficult to achieve due to the lack of space in areas that do not allow the handling of objects with an ordinary crane.
+This led to the creation of a new type of crane called "Spider Crane".
+The spider crane has a wide usage in various fields, especially in the narrow spaces where large-capacity cranes cannot enter.
+Due to its shape, it is able to fit through most doors, allowing access to areas previously inaccessible to standard cranes, Figure 1 [1-3].

-Spider Crane lifting systems have been analyzed from several perspectives, emphasizing on investigating and performing static structural analysis based on lifting load, range [4, 5], hydraulic system analysis or analysis of some mechanical components of the complex lifting group.
+"Spider Crane" lifting systems have been analyzed from several perspectives, emphasizing on investigating and performing static structural analysis based on lifting load, range [4, 5], hydraulic system analysis or analysis of some mechanical components of the complex lifting group.

-Thus, T. Sevdim et al. [4] evaluated the reducing of the vibrations at the end of the cranes arm through a structural static analysis, under different loading conditions, for a spider crane designed to lift a load of 0-500 kg, by using ANSYS software.
-Statically analysis show that the spider crane can lift 1200 kg before the plastic region, so its safety factor is 2.4 when it is lifting 500 kg and its natural frequencies are 16.2 Hz and 50 Hz.
-A finite element analysis in ANSYS for verifying the strength of a crane chassis structure is performed by Li et al. [5] based on the stress distribution, noting that the stress on the chassis structure is much lower than the allowable stress of the material.
+Thus, T. Sevdim et al. [4] performed a study aimed at reducing vibrations at the end of the cranes arm through a structural static analysis, under different loading conditions, for a spider crane designed to lift a load of 0-500 kg, by using ANSYS software.
+Statistics reveal that the spider crane can lift 1200 kg before reaching the plastic region, therefore its safety factor is 2.4 when lifting 500 kg, and its natural frequencies are 16.2 Hz and 50 Hz.
+A finite element analysis in ANSYS to validate the strength of a crane chassis structure is performed by Li et al. [5] based on the stress distribution, noting that the stress on the chassis structure is much lower than the allowable stress of the material.
 Similarly, A.A.
-Shaikh et al. [6], also through a structural static analysis in ANSYS, shows that the tipping load decreases with the increase of the load radius, defining the stability factor by calculating the overturning loads.
-Scenarios regarding the tandem use of two cranes with mobile counterweights of the same type were presented by S. Rishmawi [7], who performed a pseudodynamic stability analysis of overturning stability, being studied the effect of acceleration controls, travel distances and other parameters of the crane if the payload to be lifted is oversized or irregular in shape.
+Shaikh et al. [6], using a structural static analysis in ANSYS, reveals that the tipping load decreases with the increase in the load radius, defining the stability factor by calculating the overturning loads.
+Scenarios regarding the tandem use of two cranes with mobile counterweights of the same type were presented by S. Rishmawi [7], who performed a pseudodynamic stability analysis of overturning stability, studying the effect of acceleration controls, travel distances and other parameters of the crane if the payload to be lifted is oversized or irregular in shape.

-\ Corresponding author, email: Nicusor.Baroiu@ugal.ro

-© 2023 Alma Mater Publishing House
+^{} Corresponding author, email: Nicusor.Baroiu@ugal.ro © 2024 Alma Mater Publishing House